LuxImagingAI/URT/README.md

 --mode:
 The mode of the downloader.
 Can be either 'nbia' or 'aspera'.
 Default is 'nbia'. ('aspera' not implemented yet)

+--cache_dir:
+Directory which is used for the output of the logs and the http cache.
+Default: "~/.cache/tcia_downloader"

 ## The tcia_downloader_hpc.sh file
 This is just a template containing slurm directives.
 It can therefore be used locally as well as in an HPC environment.
 Adjust this file according to your application.
 It can be used as follows: